ben-manes/gradle-versions-plugin/README.md

 </details>

-Because each entry names the configuration it was declared against (see [The `dependencyUpdates` task](#the-dependencyupdates-task)), a build can leave out the configurations a plugin fills for its own tooling, the ones holding a version the build never chose.
+The filter is offered a project's resolvable configurations, and a dependency leaves the report once every one of them that reaches it is rejected.
+That is how a build leaves out the configurations a plugin fills for its own tooling, the ones holding a version the build never chose.
 The Kotlin Gradle Plugin adds six; at KGP 2.4.10 they are:

 <details open>
 <summary>Kotlin</summary>